jbabiccc/c3js-example-function/README.md

 # c3js Example w/function

-If you are looking to get started with charting adn javascript, download the examples of the c3js.org charting components.
+If you are looking to get started with charting and javascript, download the examples of the c3js.org charting components.

 ## Getting Started